 The Board, supported by the Audit Committee, has approved the Internal Audit charter as well as the internal audit plan.

-The internal audit function is outsourced to PwC, who is in the process of redesigning the function to improve the control environment.
+The internal audit function is carried out by the company's internal audit department, with external expertise used where appropriate.
 An integrated risk-based approach guides the development of the internal audit allocation of resources as the third line of defence.

 The process by which directors are selected and their performance regularly reviewed, ensures that the Board collectively has the necessary ethical culture, range of skills, technical knowledge and experience to perform effective oversight of the Group.